Thayer School of Engineering: Rankings and admissions

 In 2007, the Thayer School was ranked 47th by U.S. News & World Report among American engineering schools.
 It was also included in BusinessWeek's unranked list of 60 "Best Design Schools in the World".

 Admissions for undergraduate students are handled by Dartmouth College's Office of Undergraduate Admissions.
 Admission to graduate programs, including the B.E. degree, requires an undergraduate background in engineering and mathematics or science.
 In the fall of 2006, Thayer accepted 14.5% of applicants overall.
 Average Graduate Record Examination (GRE) test scores of applicants in verbal, quantitative, and analytical sections were 601, 778, and 695, respectively.

 People

-Student profile and student life
+Students

-As of the 2007–2008 academic year, the Thayer School has an enrollment of 354 students: 107 undergraduates, 62 doctoral candidates, 27 B.E. students, 76 M.E.M. students, 20 M.S. students, and 13 student pursuing special studies.
-The school offers a number of professional and community service student groups, as well as social life governance councils for the student body.
+As of the 2022–2023 academic year, Dartmouth Engineering enrolls about 445 students, with about 160 undergraduate engineering majors, including 55 Bachelor of Engineering students; 110 Master of Engineering Management students; 20 Master of Engineering students; 10 Master of Science students; 145 PhD candidates in engineering sciences.

 Faculty

-The Thayer School currently claims 74 active instructors, including 29 tenured or tenure-track faculty, 16 research or instructional faculty, 22 adjunct faculty members, and seven lecturers.
+Dartmouth Engineering's faculty is composed of about 105 active researchers and instructors, including about 70 tenured or tenure-track faculty; about 20 research or instructional faculty; and about 35 adjunct or visiting faculty.
 Notable former faculty include Arthur Kantrowitz, emeritus professor of engineering, and Myron Tribus, the dean of the Thayer School for most of the 1960s.
-In 2020, the Thayer School introduced a new position, Associate Dean of Diversity and Inclusion, to help Thayer's current and future efforts in diversity and inclusion.
+In 2020, the school introduced a new position, Associate Dean of Diversity and Inclusion, to help Thayer's current and future efforts in diversity and inclusion.
 Petra Bonfert-Taylor was named to this position in August 2020.